Share via

 Datacenter asset management

-Microsoft datacenters are made up of various physical and virtual components, each of which is referred to as an asset.
+Microsoft datacenters consist of various physical and virtual components, each of which is an asset.
 The Microsoft Cloud Operations and Innovation (CO+I) engineering group follows secure standardized processes for the deployment, tracking, and decommissioning of both physical and virtual assets.

 Supply chain integrity

 Information system component deliveries to Microsoft datacenters are typically scheduled.
-For unscheduled deliveries, Microsoft thoroughly inspects and ensures they are approved for entry to a Microsoft computer room prior to physical entry.
+For unscheduled deliveries, Microsoft thoroughly inspects and approves them for entry to a Microsoft computer room before physical entry.
 When an information system component enters the building, the Asset Management team compares the received item against the referenced ticket and scans the device into the asset management tool.
-All information system components received or shipped are tracked by the workflow ticketing tool and in the shipping logs in the asset management tool.
-Visitors are prohibited from using personal laptops and cell phones (except for emergency calling and taking notes), although they are allowed in the production environment (colocations).
+The workflow ticketing tool and the shipping logs in the asset management tool track all information system components received or shipped.
+Visitors can't use personal laptops and cell phones (except for emergency calling and taking notes), although they are allowed in the production environment (colocations).
 Plugging cellphones into a device or taking photos are prohibited per datacenter policy.
 If the equipment entering the datacenter is used for maintenance purposes, the equipment requires Datacenter Management approval in the Datacenter Access Tool system.

 Asset inventory

 Microsoft requires all datacenter assets to be accounted for and to have a designated owner.
 Owners are responsible for maintaining up-to-date asset information for their physical and virtual assets.
-When new physical assets are added to a datacenter, they are signed for, scanned, uniquely tagged, and checked-in to the inventory control systems.
+When you add new physical assets to a datacenter, you sign for, scan, uniquely tag, and check-in to the inventory control systems.
 Automated monitoring tools help track both physical and virtual assets.

 Asset maintenance